Our Team

 She is also a member of Women of Color in Fundraising and Philanthropy (WOC) and serves as Development Guild’s liaison to the Association of Fundraising Professionals (AFP) Massachusetts Inclusion, Diversity, Equity and Access (IDEA) program.

-In her free time, Guirlaine enjoys having rich conversation with family and friends, reading, drafting poems and short stories, listening to all kinds of music, practicing yoga, cooking, traveling, and taking long and meandering hikes in nature (preferably accompanied by several dogs).
+In her free time, Guirlaine enjoys having rich conversations with family and friends, reading, drafting poems and short stories, listening to all kinds of music, practicing yoga, cooking, traveling, and taking long and meandering hikes in nature (preferably accompanied by several dogs).